mealie-recipes/mealie/docs/docs/documentation/getting-started/installation/installation-checklist.md

 ### Docker Tags

-See all available tags on [GitHub](https://github.com/mealie-recipes/mealie/pkgs/container/mealie)
+See all available tags on [GitHub](https://github.com/mealie-recipes/mealie/pkgs/container/mealie).
+We do not currently publish new images to Dockerhub.

 `ghcr.io/mealie-recipes/mealie:nightly`